Skip to main content

 • An organisation can make multiple applications but up to the total cashback value of £30,000.

-• The maximum cashback value for an organisation is £20,000 for energy efficiency measure(s) and £10,000 for renewable technologies.
-If your previous application was for e.g. £2,000 cashback you may apply again for the remaining £18,000 for further energy efficiency measure(s).
-Additionally, you can now receive 75% up to £10,000 for certain renewable technologies
+• The maximum cashback value for an organisation is £20,000 for energy efficiency measures and £10,000 for renewable heating technologies.
+If your previous application was for £2,000 cashback you may apply again for the remaining £18,000 for further energy efficiency measures.

-• No, the grant element can only be accessed when you receive an SME Loan.
+• No, the grant element can only be accessed when you receive an interest free loan.

-• The cashback element will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+• The cashback element will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection has been undertaken.
 A claim will need to be submitted via the Funding Portal.

-• Yes, providing you have not commenced your installation, paid for any works or materials before the loan offer, cashback will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+• Yes, providing you have not commenced your installation, paid for any works or materials before the loan offer, cashback will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection has been undertaken.
 A claim will need to be submitted via the Funding Portal.

 • Yes, assuming all other eligibility criteria are met, your organisation would be able to apply for a second loan up to a maximum funding amount of £130,000 across all loans/grants applications.

-Acceptance of cashback offer disqualifies customers from also applying for and receiving the Renewable Heat Incentive (RHI) on renewable heat measures as only one funding can be accessed per renewable heat installation.
-Customers are however able to forgo this cashback offer in favour of applying for the RHI funding – by indicating this on their future application form – depending on which initiative suits best the customer business’ needs.
+Acceptance of a cashback offer disqualifies customers from also applying for and receiving the Renewable Heat Incentive (RHI) on renewable heat measures as only one fund can be accessed per renewable heat installation.
+Customers are however able to forgo this cashback offer in favour of applying for the RHI funding – by indicating this on their application.

 Cashback funding will not be available to organisations:

-• located in an off-gas area looking to upgrade their heating system with a more efficient conventional heating system (electric boilers) if their qualifying report recommends a renewable heating system;
+• located in an off-gas area looking to upgrade their heating system with a more efficient conventional heating system (electric boilers) if its qualifying report recommends a renewable heating system;

 • for energy storage systems (batteries);